 What to remember

-The constant practice would make your dog better with bite work overtime.
-For some, bite training takes months and even years to educating your dog.
+The constant practice would make your dog better with bite work over time.
+For some, bite training takes months and even years to educate your dog.

 As with any other type of dog training, patience is the key.
 Remember that positive reinforcement always works.
 So, always reward your dog with training treats or dog toys every time he/she does a good job.

 Please note that not all dogs are fit for bite training.
 Too aggressive dogs may be harder to train or eventually would not succeed in bite training.
 Their insecurities or fear might hinder them from understanding when to bite and when not to.